 Online registration has been extended to September 11th

-If you have any questions about your child playing Intramural soccer click on the Intramurals tab above or please contact Ray Beers (Director of Intramurals) using the contact button above.
+If you have any questions about your child playing Intramural soccer click on the Intramurals tab above.

 Changes Coming to Youth Soccer in 2016